Required cooking skill level

 - ¼ cup Golden Fiesta Palm Oil

-- ½ cup Datu Puti Pinoy Kurat, for dipping sauce
+- ½ cup Datu Puti Pinoy Spice, for dipping sauce

-- 2 Combine sliced beef with salt, white sugar, ground black pepper and garlic.
+- 2. Combine sliced beef with UFC Iodized Salt, white sugar, UFC Ground Pepper and garlic.
 Blend well.
-Marinate overnight.
+Marinate overnight in the refrigerator.

-- 6 Serve with Datu Puti Pinoy Kurat for dipping sauce and Datu Puti Soy Sauce Rice.
+- 6. Serve with Datu Puti Pinoy Spice for dipping sauce and Datu Puti Soy Sauce Rice.

 MOST POPULAR RECIPES